Kartik-Satish-Mishra/Transmission-Line/README.md

 to run this project
 - Download all files
 - install python 3
-- inatall module pygame
+- install module pygame
-- run TransmissionLine.py file.
+- to run project run TransmissionLine.py file.